christophriepe/cassandra-retro/README.md

 # CASSANDRA retro

-This is the documentation for the CASSANDRA retro dataset.
-The dataset consists of a pre-, intra- and postoperative component.
+This is the documentation for the CASSANDRA retro dataset, which consists of a preoperative, intraoperative, postoperative and laboratory component.
+Thus, the dataset describes the entire medical course of 9,466 patients across disciplines and contains a total of 51,967,074 data points.

 ## Contact

 If you have any questions about this dataset itself or its processing, feel free to contact me via eMail:

 [christoph.riepe@charite.de](mailto:christoph.riepe@charite.de)

 ## Inclusion Criteria

 Inclusion criteria were defined based on the following three characteristics.
 A more detailed description of the included values of these characteristics follows in the further course.

 - Year